NetSec Platform: Prisma Access (Distributed Enforcement Architecture)

 Control Plane

-- Defined centrally in SCM
+- Defined once in SCM

 - Distributed consistently to SPNs across regions